top of page

 Creating a solution statement

 To address our users' needs, the (new!)
-UX designer and I workshopped several solution statements until we arrived at the statement below, which guided the designer's wireframing and prototyping:
+UX designer and I workshopped several solution statements until we arrived at the statement below:

 Avery needs a new budgeting feature that allows her to set and edit her monthly budget on her bank’s online banking tools so that she can feel confident about her spending.